What is Decentium?

 These days you hear the word privacy wherever you turn and every company assigns it a different meaning.
 To Apple it means protecting your data from everyone, including them, to Google it means protecting your data from competitors and to Facebook it means nothing.

-We don’t plan on creating any token for Decentium as we believe a token wouldn’t add any value to our system only detract from it.
+There is no current plans on creating a token for Decentium as we believe a token wouldn’t add any value to our system at this point.
 The EOS token offers enough programmability for our needs and already has a big market.

 How is this different from Steem/Steemit?